 Each year, strategy consulting firm Bain & Company conducts a study to check the diamond market’s pulse.
 This year’s seventh annual report highlights current attitudes and behaviors associated with buying and selling diamonds, with a strong focus on developments in the diamond value chain.
 This year’s study also examines factors that influence rough diamond production and sales, midstream performance, and the overall market demand for diamond jewelry.
 Additionally, it offers an in-depth look at challenges being faced by the diamond industry, along with some ways those challenges are being transformed into opportunities.

 In this post, we’ll go over the major points from the Global Diamond Industry Annual Report, curated by our in-house jewelry experts.
-Read on for insight into the main trends impacting today’s diamond market, plus a closer look at engagement ring trends for 2018:
+Read on for insight into the main trends impacting today’s diamond market, plus a closer look at engagement ring trends:

 - Rough Diamond Production Remains Flat